tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

 **V2** In this scenario, a VLC instance in a sender host streams a video file to another VLC instance in a receiver host over the network.
 The hosts from the link-layer up are real, parts of the link-layer and the physical layer, and the network as well, are simulated.

-**V2** We'll use the :ned:`ExtUpperEthernet` interface to separate the real and simulated parts of scenario.
+We'll use the :ned:`ExtUpperEthernet` interface to connect the real and simulated parts of scenario.

-**V1** The lower part of this interface is present in the simulation, and uses TAP interfaces in the host OS to send and receive packets to and from the upper layers of the host OS.
+The lower part of this interface is present in the simulation, and uses TAP interfaces in the host OS to send and receive packets to and from the upper layers of the host OS.

-.. **TODO?**

-**V2** The lower part of this interface is present in the simulation, and uses TAP interfaces in the host os to connect the host os and the simulation.
+.. **V2.2** The lower part of this interface is present in the simulation, and uses TAP interfaces in the host os to connect the host os and the simulation.

-**V3** The lower part of this interface is present in the simulation, and uses TAP interfaces in the host OS to connect the host OS and the simulation, i.e. send and receive packets to and from the upper layers of the host OS.
+.. **V2.3** The lower part of this interface is present in the simulation, and uses TAP interfaces in the host OS to connect the host OS and the simulation, i.e. send and receive packets to and from the upper layers of the host OS.

 Note that the real and simulated parts can be separated at other levels of the protocol stack, using other, suitable EXT interface modules, such as **TODO**.

-**V1** Note that the in reality, the real parts of the sender and receiver hosts are the same machine, as both use the protocol stack of the host OS:
+.. **V1** Note that the in reality, the real parts of the sender and receiver hosts are the same machine, as both use the protocol stack of the host OS:

-**V2** In reality, the real parts of the sender and receiver hosts are the same machine, as both use the protocol stack of the host OS:
+In reality, the real parts of the sender and receiver hosts are the same machine, as both use the protocol stack of the host OS:
 **TODO** even though logically they are different hosts (they can actaully be on different machines TODO)

 TODO